KirillovDenis/hlf-voting-sample/README.md

 ### Installing
 In order to raise sample network:

-1. Copy this repository and change working directory to network
+1. Copy this repository and change working directory to "network"
 ```
 git clone git@github.com:KirillovDenis/hlf-voting-sample.git